Mjz86/C_colon/mcc.md

 each operation that can be optimized at compile time will be optimized at compile time,

-the link times in mcc may increase from the calling conventions burden, but it's for the runtime.
+the link times in mcc may increase from the calling conventions burden, but it is for the runtime.